paulcoghlan/public/visualstudio.md

 CTRL+-          Go back

 ALT+R           See Recent Projects
-ALT+P           Open File, then '?' to see suggested commands
+CMD+P           Open File, then '?' to see suggested commands

 ## Windows